The Aethyrian Dragon

 Aethyrians with abilities aligned with poison, venom and toxins.
 Small as Sanguia dragons, Toxina are slender and thin, with angular features and lean, if muscular, builds.
 Common colors include blacks, greens, browns, oranges, reds and purples.
 Markings tend to be similar to natural or abstract thorny vines, reminiscent of poisonous plants or animals (such as poison dart frog patterns), blobs of poison, splashes of poison, etc. Magically-aligned features may include but are not limited to: poisonous spikes, thorny scales, venomous fangs, and thin spikes or scales they may fling as poisoned prjectiles, though the latter is exclusive in Aethyrian dragons to the purest of Toxina lineages.

-Primordial; Nether: Umbra: western, 12ft (3.6m)
+Nether: Umbra: western, 12ft (3.6m)

 Aethyrians with abilities aligned with darkness and shadows.
-Umbra dragons are the tallest of Aethyrians, and generally are lean and sinewy in build, with thin scales and limited plating.
+Umbra dragons are tall, and generally are lean and sinewy in build, with thin scales and limited plating.
 Both sharp, angular profiles and smoother, sleeker builds are very common, where stocky and bulky purebred Umbrans are nearly unheard of.
 Markings are often natural or abstract silhouettes similar to wind or fire, with a smoky effect, often soft.
 Magically-aligned features may include but are not limited to: false-feathers, manes of fur (similar to Ignia, but more like bristles), sharp or bladed spikes or horns, and long trailing tendrils or leather-like feathers from wing web, frills, etc. However, the latter is exclusive in Aethyrian dragons to the purest of Umbra lineages.

 Culture Dragon society has long been split by element, and while the social order varies on each territory (detailed in the Realm information for Aethyr) there are some generalities.
 For centuries, dragons of different elements and alignments barely knew one another existed, and lived in tribes and clans scattered across their elemental region.
 They protected small territories, wary of one another, and fits of violence were common in territorial disputes.